 - Wash the chiles and place in a small saucepan with water to cover.
 Bring to a boil, remove from heat and let steep covered for 1 hour.
 Meanwhile, using a spice mill or mortar and pestle, grind the caraway seed, cumin and coriander seeds and salt (if using).

 - Using tongs, remove the chiles from the saucepan, wipe dry with paper towels and chop.
 Reserve 2 tablespoons of the chile steeping liquid.
 Add the chiles and garlic to the spice mill or mortar.
 Grind or mash everything together.
 Stir in 3 tablespoons of the oil and 2 tablespoons of the reserved steeping liquid.

-- Transfer the harissa to a small serving dish for spooning sparingly into the stew at the table.
+- Transfer the harissa to a small serving dish in order to spoon into the stew at the table.
 Place any remaining harissa in a small glass jar.
-Drizzle the remaining 2 teaspoons oil over the top.
+Drizzle the remaining 2 teaspoons of oil over the top.
 Cover and refrigerate.
 Use within 3 months.

 Nutritional information (per serving)

 Source: Cleveland Clinic Healthy Heart Lifestyle Guide and Cookbook (© 2007 Broadway Books).